Aditya8404/Chat_bot/README.md

 2. It can consult about a subject depending on the current condition.
 3. Provide Further links for deeper research about the subject.
 4. Recommendation of specific solution based on recorded user feedback.

+# Technology used :

+1. Neural Network using PyTorch
+2. NLTK ( Natural Language Toolkit )
+3.

 # Procedure to run the program